LouWii/ErgoMax/README.md

 The 2 sides can be connected via a 3.5mm jack, just like the original ErgoDox.
 However, as the 2 sides posess their own ProMicro, that means they can also be working totally independently if needed.

 One downside here is that almost all pins of the ProMicro are used (only 2 remaining), making it impossible to add extra add-ons to the keyboard.
-Sadly, no RGB... as of right now.
+Sadly, no RGB, and given we only have 2 free pins on each ProMicro, I doubt we'll be able to add RGB.
+Suggestions are welcome though.

 ### Jack connector